jeremyhaile/spree_embedded_videos/README.md

 Spree Embedded Videos Extension
 ===================

 This extension adds videos to the product thumbnails displayed when showing a product.
 It uses the oembed protocol and ruby-oembed and currently supports YouTube, Vimeo, Hulu and Viddler.
-It should be fairly trivial to add additional video services if they support oembed.
+It also supports any video service that is supported by embed.ly. (requires configuring an embed.ly API key)  It should be fairly trivial to add additional video services if they support oembed.

 Install